emilio-berti/squirry-meteo/README.md

 Store the OpenWeather API key in `apikey.txt`.

-Options
+Options:

-	1. -v : verbose, print the temperature and conditions in the terminal
+   1. -v      verbose, print the temperature and conditions in the terminal